ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   swap_frame()
 ```

 `init()` will contain operations that can be performed once, or before game launch.
-Some examples would be asset loading or sometimes world generation.
+Some examples would be asset loading or world generation.

 `poll_input()` will get the current keyboard and mouse events from the display.